OmerDolev/SimilarWebHomeTest/README.md

 # SimilarWeb Home Test

-Simple 2 server web authn service
+Simple Python Load Balancer

 ## Installation

+1. Ensure you have python 3 installed

-1. Clone this repo to your workstation.
+2. Clone this repo to your workstation.

-2. There are 2 scripts, one for each server.
-Run both scripts from different terminals and see that the flask servers started successfully.
+3. Run pip install -r requirements.txt

+4. Configure targets.json file with <hostname>:<port> of targets

-3. See *Usage* below for further info.
+5. See *Usage* below for further info.

 ## Usage

-**NOTE:** In current configuration web servers must run on the same machine.
+**NOTE:**
+Load Balancer implements */metrics* endpoint.
+Otherwise queries are sent to the upstream targets listed in targets.json according to the task specifications.

+There are 2 shell scripts (server_run_8080, server_run_8085).
-One server is configured to port 8080, the other to 8085.
+Those are simple http servers one on port 8080, the other on 8085.
-You can change the port in the URL to query the other server.
+(they are configured to match the targets in the json file)

-This simple web server defines 4 endpoints:
+The simple web servers define 3 endpoints:

 ### */register*

 Only allowed method is POST.

-Needs to have "username" header and "password" header

-Example Query: curl -XPOST -H "username: hello" -H "password: world" http://127.0.0.1:8080/register
+LB Example Query: curl -XPOST -H "user: hello" http://127.0.0.1:80/register

 ### */changePassword*

 Only allowed method is POST.

-Needs to have "username" header and "password" header
+For success "user" header must have value: "hello"

+To get Bad request change value from "hello" to something else.

-Example Query: curl -XPOST -H "username: hello" -H "password: world" http://127.0.0.1:8080/changePassword
+LB Example Query: curl -XPOST -H "user: hello" http://127.0.0.1:80/changePassword

 ### */login*